|

 sexual cleanliness bears upon the consciousness of the

 individuals involved.
-(Dry sex—no penetration of the
+Dry sex—no penetration of the

-unclean, leaving repentance and a life of sexual singleness as
+a life of sexual singleness as the only peaceful resolve.

-39 minutes and after, Laurie mentions “free to remarry
+mentions “free to remarry again” (“What Jesus

-again”.
-Well, as to “remarry again”, you are
+Taught” 00:39:47-50).
+Well, as to “remarry again”,

 is adultery.
 However, actually, the Scriptural text he is